 As the title suggests, I Expect You to Die places you in several tense encounters where death is imminent, and the only thing that can save you is your spy instincts.

 You play as an international spy tasked with defeating an evil corporation; however, to do so, you will first need to have your abilities tested by surviving completing a variety of escape-room scenarios.

 Challenges range from defusing a bomb to escaping a sinking vessel, to crafting a chemical weapon.
 While learning how to maneuver objects does require some practice, the game’s writing and over-the-top action are enough to keep you engrossed in this whimsical spy adventure.

 Gorn is a VR gladiator simulator made by Free Lives, the developers of Broforce and Genital Jousting.
-The game has you entering an arena where you’ll have to face off against a myriad of fierce and formidable warriors.
+The game has you enter an arena where you’ll have to face a myriad of fierce and formidable warriors.

-Red Matter is a Sci-fi puzzle adventure game that has your character travelling to a moon orbiting Saturn in the midst of a Cold War with a rival state named Volgravia.
-You are tasked with infiltrating a secret base and solving a variety of puzzles in order to progress through the story, which extends beyond what you’d expect.
+Red Matter is a Sci-fi puzzle adventure game that has your character traveling to a moon orbiting Saturn in the midst of a Cold War with a rival state named Volgravia.
+You are tasked with infiltrating a secret base and solving a variety of puzzles to progress through the story, which extends beyond what you’d expect.

 Pavlov VR is a multiplayer military shooter that shares a lot of similarities with CSGO.
 The game is centered on its main game mode, Search and Destroy, which has you competing against other squads.
 Matches are fast-paced, with combat feeling surprisingly realistic for VR.

 The game features satisfying close-quarters combat and engaging stealth mechanics.
-Budget Cuts is great for anyone that likes action games and doesn’t mind getting robot blood on themselves.
+Budget Cuts are great for anyone that likes action games and doesn’t mind getting robot blood on themselves.